-After all that searching, I finally found a recipe calling for ingredients on hand — An upside down cake made with peaches and cherries.
+After all that searching, I finally found a recipe calling for ingredients on hand — Peach-Cherry Upside Down Cake.

 Please take a look at the allrecipes version to compare, but I’ve re-typed the recipe as I made it using no zest and added vanilla.
 I also used fresh peaches.
 I think the people who said it was too sweet might have been using canned.
 And finally, make sure you put something under the pan because it will bubble over and leak a bit.

 Final review.
 If you like cooked fruit, this should make you happy because there’s a big ratio of cooked fruit to actual cake.
 The layer of cake is very thin and dense and the overall dessert is extremely moist to the point like a baked pudding.
 If you like more cake, less fruit, and like your cake a little bit dryer, than try a different recipe.
 After I made this, I looked at a bunch of other peach upside down cakes and was pretty surprised at how many variations there are on such a simple cake.

 Peach-Cherry Upside Down Cake

 4 tablespoons softened butter (I used unsalted)

 2-3 fresh peaches, peeled and sliced

 1/2 cup granulated sugar – scant, don’t go over